ccqpein/CodeItLater/README.md

 // /user/src/main.go
 // test codeitlater
 //:= this line can be read by codeitlater
-//:= MARK: you can left kayword to marked comment line
+//:= MARK: you can left keyword to marked comment line

 ```